Tinyiko-Novela/Bright-coffee-shop-sales-analytics/README.md

 ----FINDINGS
 -Which products generate the most revenue
 This coffee shop has 80 products in the menu, out of all those products, only 13 contribute to 90% of the total revenue.
-The best sellers is mostly coffee, teas and a few pastry products.
+The best sellers are mostly coffee, teas and a few pastry products.

 -What time of day the store performs best
 This store is open from 6 am to 8 pm, most sales occur between 9 am and 12 pm.

--Sales trends across products and time intervals Revenue and sales gradually increase from January to June.
+-Sales trends across products and time intervals Revenue and sales gradually increase from summer months to winter months(January to June).

 -Recommendations for improving sales performance
 Run promotions during the busiest time slots